microsoft/terminal/doc/specs/#1571 - New Tab Menu Customization/#1571 - New Tab Menu Customization.md

 ## Potential Issues

+Currently, the `openTab` and `splitPane` keybindings will accept a `index` parameter to say either:
+* "Create a new tab/pane with the N'th profile"
+* "Create a new tab/pane with the profile at index N in the new tab dropdown".

+These two were previously synonymous, as the N'th profile was always the N'th in the dropdown.
+However, with this change, we'll be changing the meaning of that argument to mean explicitly the first option - "Open a tab/pane with the N'th profile".

+A previous version of this spec considered changing the meaning of that parameter to mean "open the entry at index N", the second option.
+However, in [Command Palette, Addendum 1], we found that naming that command would become unnecessarily complex.

+To cover that above scenario, we could consider adding an `index` parameter to the `openNewTabDropdown` action.
+If specified, that would open either the N'th action in the dropdown (ignoring seperators), or open the dropdown with the n'th item selected.

-Currently, the `openTab` and `splitPane` keybindings will accept a `index` parameter to say "create a new tab/pane with the profile at index N in the new tab dropdown".
-With this change, the N'th entry in the menu won't always be a profile.
-It might be a folder with more options, or it might be an action (that might not be opening a new tab/pane at all).
+The N'th entry in the menu won't always be a profile: it might be a folder with more options, or it might be an action (that might not be opening a new tab/pane at all).

-Given all the above scenarios, I'm proposing the following behavior:

-For a `newTab` or `splitPane` action with an `"index":N` parameter, if the Nth top-level entry in the new tab menu is a:
+Given all the above scenarios, `openNewTabDropdown` with an `"index":N` parameter will behave in the following ways.
+If the Nth top-level entry in the new tab menu is a:
 * `"type":"profile"`: perform the `newTab` or `splitPane` action with that profile.
 * `"type":"folder"`: Focus the first element in the sub menu, so the user could navigate it with the keyboard.